 Demand for statutory services exceeds capacity and many people's needs are too complex for lower level wellbeing support services.

-Healthwatch has already sent stories and raised people's concerns to the Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) and the Cambridgeshire and Peterborough Clinical Commissioning Group (CCG).
+We have already sent stories and raised people's concerns to Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) and Cambridgeshire and Peterborough Clinical Commissioning Group (CCG).

 The AGM panel discussion aimed to keep mental health services on everyone's agenda.

 Our expert panel was made up of people with lived experience of mental illness, local mental health charities CPSL Mind and the SUN Network, and some of the people who make decisions about these important services.

 AGM panel members

 - Dr Emma Tiffin, Cambridge GP, Media Medic and Cambridgeshire and Peterborough CCG Adult Clinical Mental Health Lead.

 - Lois Sidney from SUN Network Cambridge which works with adults using mental health/drug & alcohol services to get their voice heard & respected.

 - Dr Cathy Walsh, deputy medical director at Cambridgeshire and Peterborough NHS Foundation Trust (CPFT).